crcerror/lfl-create/README.md

 1. Where are your Favourites stored?
 2. What ROM do you want to run?
 3. What is the systems name?
-4. What cmdline is used to run a ROM (optional as last ressort if nothing works!)
+4. What cmdline is used to run a ROM (optional as last ressort if nothing else works!)

 So if you tell lfl-create you want to favour Tetris then do it like this.